amandeep25/CTA_new/README.md

 # Computational Thematic Analysis Toolkit

+## IMPORTANT
+May 1st 2023 we learned that Redit has informed it's moderator community that pushshift.io was in violation wit Reddit API's new terms and has had it's access revoked. https://www.reddit.com/r/modnews/comments/134tjpe/reddit_data_api_update_changes_to_pushshift_access/

+As such Pushshift.io functionality in the toolkit should be used with caution and careful concideration.
+The source code will have a warning regarding this situation added to the data collection functionality that was leveraging the Pushshift API.

 ## Reference

 Robert P. Gauthier and James R. Wallace.
 2022.
 The Computational Thematic Analysis Toolkit.
 Proc.
 ACM Hum.-Comput.
 Interact.
 6, GROUP, Article 25 (January 2022), 15 pages. https://doi.org/10.1145/3492844